Mark 15: Verses 40–41

 ^{40}There were also women looking on from afar, among whom were Mary Magdalene, Mary the mother of James the Less and of Joses, and Salome, ^{41}who also followed Him and ministered to Him when He was in Galilee, and many other women who came up with Him to Jerusalem.

 Mary Magdalene has not been mentioned so far in Mark, and the other Mary is identified by Jerome as Mary of Clopas, the sister of Jesus' mother Mary.
 Salome was James' and John's mother.
-The fact the Mark has not explicitly related any of Jesus' interaction with them shows that Mark has left out many of the events of the life of the "Historical Jesus" and only related events he deems necessary to make his points about Jesus.
+The fact that Mark has not explicitly related any of Jesus' interaction with them shows that Mark has left out many of the events of the life of the "Historical Jesus" and only related events he deems necessary to make his points about Jesus.

 John says the soldiers were told to take down the bodies for the Sabbath and broke the other two men's legs but stabbed Jesus with a spear to make sure he was dead.
 John claims this is eyewitness testimony.